 Optimizing purchasing efficiency

-TAROM has developed a new, improved version of the internal procurement regulation, in order to ensure more transparent and efficient procurement processes that respond to the commercial needs of the company.
-Entry into force of amendments to GEO no. 34 / 2006 to 01.01.2013, changes made through GEO no. 77 / 2012, and the listing of TAROM as a contracting authority, represents a competitive disadvantage that may stiffen and even block the company's activity.
-Moreover, TAROM does not meet the conditions for being a contracting authority, according to the European directives in force, so the necessary steps have already been taken to exempt TAROM from this ordinance, and the Ministry of Transport has offered the company the necessary support to support this endeavor.
-The TAROM exemption from the application of this law is estimated as soon as possible, and the company will apply the internal procurement regulation in the future, in order to be able to activate in the competitive conditions specific to the air transport industry.
+TAROM has developed a new, improved version of the internal procurement regulations, to ensure more transparent and efficient procurement processes, which meet the company's commercial needs.
+Entry into force of the amendments to GEO no. 34/2006 on 01.01.2013, amendments brought through GEO no. 77/2012, and the cataloging of TAROM as a contracting authority represents a competitive disadvantage likely to stiffen and even block the company's activity.
+Moreover, TAROM does not meet the conditions to be a contracting authority, according to the European directives in force, so the necessary steps have already been taken to exempt TAROM from this ordinance, and the Ministry of Transport has provided the company with the necessary support to support this step.
+It is estimated that TAROM will be exempted from the application of this law as soon as possible, and that in the future the company will apply the internal procurement regulations, in order to be able to operate in the competitive conditions specific to the air transport industry.

 The Procurement Supervisory Committee, organized at the level of the Board of Directors, will supervise and monitor the procurement process.